marianafreire/py-PBI/README.md

   alt="Alt text"
   style="display: inline-block; margin: 0 auto; max-width: 300px">

-As you can see, some numeric columns were indentified by Power BI as text columns.
-Therefore, the changing that was shown before worked.
+As you can see, some numeric columns were identified by Power BI as text columns.
+Therefore, the change that was shown before worked.

 ### Dashboard